Benign nonconvexity of synchronization landscape induced by graph skeletons: Introduction

-which is precisely the Kuramoto model in the homogeneous setting.
-This connection was first articulated in \cite{ling2018landscape}.
-If the function \eqref{E_2} (or equivalently \eqref{E_1}) is benign, in the sense that every second-order stationary point is global, then the graph with adjacency matrix $A$ is globally synchronizing.
-That is, for any initial condition, the solution $\boldsymbol{\theta}(t)$ of the ODE system \eqref{kuramoto} converges to the fully synchronized state, $\lim_{t \to \infty} \boldsymbol{\theta}(t) = \boldsymbol{\theta}_0.$ A rigorous proof of this implication can be obtained by combining the Łojasiewicz gradient inequality \cite{Lageman2007} with the center manifold theorem; see Lemma~A.1 in \cite{Geshkovski2025} for a clear exposition.
+If the function \eqref{E_2} (or, equivalently, \eqref{E_1}) is benign, in the sense that every second-order stationary point is global optimum, then the graph with adjacency matrix $\boldsymbol A$ is globally synchronizing.
+That is,

+A rigorous proof of this implication can be obtained by combining the Łojasiewicz gradient inequality \cite{Lageman2007} with the center manifold theorem; see Lemma~A.1 in \cite{Geshkovski2025} for a detailed exposition.

-The above setting, whether viewed through the benignness of the synchronization landscape \eqref{E_1} (or equivalently \eqref{E_2}) or through global synchronization in the Kuramoto model \eqref{kuramoto}, in fact is a phenomenon whose presence arises across a wide range of technological, natural, and human-made systems.
-To give only a brief glimpse, we highlight a few representative connections.
-As a physical phenomenon, synchronization was first studied systematically in the seventeenth century, dating back to Huygens’ observations of coupled pendulum clocks, as well as the collective flashing of fireflies in wetlands and forests.
+This optimization landscape~\eqref{E_2} arises in a wide range of applications across technological, natural, and social systems.
+As a physical phenomenon, synchronization was first studied in the seventeenth century, dating back to Huygens’ observations of coupled pendulum clocks, as well as the collective flashing of fireflies in wetlands and forests.
 In modern settings, related questions reappear in machine learning, for instance in transformer architectures, where tokens propagated through multiple layers of a neural network often converge to identical next-token predictions or form a small number of clusters \cite{geshkovski2023emergence}.
-From a more algorithmic perspective, synchronization-like behavior also emerges in inverse problems on graphs, where certain combinatorial optimization tasks are solved via the Burer–Monteiro approach by interpreting them as low-rank semidefinite programs, a connection articulated at the first time in \cite{ling2018landscape}.
-Remarkably, for specific graph structures, these nonconvex formulations consistently converge to globally optimal solutions \cite{bandeira2016low}.
-These connections emphasize the importance of understanding the geometry of the optimization landscape \eqref{E_2}, which is the focus of the present manuscript.
+Moreover, in \cite{ling2019landscape}, it has been pointed out that global synchronization corresponds to the benignness of the optimization landscape arising from the rank-two Burer--Monteiro formulation for recovering the ground truth from partial observations in $\mathbb{Z}_2$ synchronization \cite{bandeira2016low}.